-You can find out more about woodlands near you on our sister site, Discover the Mersey Forest.
+You can find out more about woodlands near you here in our Things To Do section.

 Take kids to the woods and they will often quickly start playing using their own imaginations.
 But if you need to provide some inspiration, we've gathered these woodland games and craft ideas: